BRDM-2: Ukraine

 In the Russo-Ukrainian War, the BRDM-2 and several of its variants were used by both sides.
-On the morning of 13 June 2014, during the First Battle of Mariupol, the Azov Battalion, Dnipro-1 Battalion and the National Guard of Ukraine retook the city and key buildings occupied by insurgents killing five militants and destroying an insurgent BRDM-2 armoured vehicle.
-BRDM-2s also saw action during the 2022 Russian invasion of Ukraine.
+On the morning of 13 June 2014, during the First Battle of Mariupol, the Azov Battalion, Dnipro-1 Battalion and the National Guard of Ukraine retook the city and key buildings occupied by insurrectionists killing five militants and destroying an insurrectionist BRDM-2 armoured vehicle.
+BRDM-2s also saw action during the Russian invasion of Ukraine, primarily on the Ukrainian side.
+As of February 5th 2025 the open source intelligence website Oryx reports 17 BRDM-2s lost on the Russian side, and 157 for the Ukrainians.

 Syria

 Syria received hundreds of BRDM-2, as well as specialized variants, BRDM-2 RKh (radiological-chemical recce), 9P122, 9P148 (both anti-tank missile carriers) and 9K31 Strela-1 (SAM version).
 BRDM-2 and 9P122s saw widespread service against Israel during the 1973 Kippur War.
 Israel managed to capture enough of them to use them with its own forces.
 Therefore, during the 1982 Lebanon War, both Israelis and Syrians deployed BRDM-2s.
 The Syrian Armed Forces used the BRDM-2s for security patrols during the Lebanon Civil War, the light vehicles proving themselves very suitable for this type of operation.

 At the beginning of the 2010s, the BRDM-2s, thought to be unsuitable to modern combat against Israeli forces, were retired from service.
 They were mostly used as riot control vehicle during the 2011 protests that led to the Syrian Civil War.
 During this war, the BRDM-2s or 9P148s were rarely seen in action, most of the usage being local initiatives of governmental or rebel units.
-A few were modified by the Islamic State into VBIEDs while the Kurdish YPG, lacking armor, used all the vehicles they could.
+A few were modified by the Islamic State into VBIEDs.
+The Kurdish YPG, lacking armor, used all the vehicles they could including at least two BRDM-2s.